cloudfoundry/docs-bosh/content/azs.md

 title: First class AZs (Availability Zones)
 ---

+!!! note
-<p class="note">Note: This feature is available with bosh-release v241+.
+    This feature is available with bosh-release v241+.
 Once you opt into using cloud config all deployments must be converted to use new format.
-There is no way to opt out of the cloud config once you opt in.</p>
+There is no way to opt out of the cloud config once you opt in.

 Previously to spread resources over multiple AZs, deployment jobs, resource pools, and networks had to be duplicated and named differently in the deployment manifest.
-By convention all of these resources were suffixed with "_z1" or "zX" to indicate which AZ they belonged to.
+By convention all of these resources were suffixed with `_z1` or `zX` to indicate which AZ they belonged to.

 With first class AZs support in the Director it's no longer necessary to duplicate and rename resources.
 This allows the Director to eliminate and/or simplify manual configuration for balancing VMs across AZs and IP address management.